dapr/components-contrib/tests/certification/pubsub/azure/eventhubs/README.md

  - Test entity management
    - Start a publisher and subscriber with a topic that does not exist
    - Test: Confirm creation of topic/eventHub in given eventHub namespace
-   - Test: Send 100+ unique messasges to the newly created eventHub topic
+   - Test: Send 10+ unique messasges to the newly created eventHub topic
    - App: Observe successful messages
    - Test: Confirm that subscriber receives all messages
- - Test IOT Event Hub : [TODO]
+ - Test IOT Event Hub
    - Start an app with 1 publisher and 1 subscriber
    - The publisher publishes to 1 IOT EventHub with 1 partition
    - The subscriber is subscribed to 1 topic
-   - Test: Sends 100+ unique messages
+   - Test: Sends 10+ unique messages
    - App: Simulates periodic errors
    - Component: Retries on error
    - App: Observes successful messages